PhongTong/How-to-CAD-Creo/README.md

 ### Session 4: Symmetry, patterns and plane creation.
 (Wednesday, June 24)

-**Objective:** In this session, we’ll focus our attention to symmetry, patterns and planes, and how we can leverage certain tools to simplify the design process.
+**Objective:** In this session, we’ll direct our attention to symmetry, patterns and planes, and how we can leverage certain tools to simplify the design process.
 Session 4’s goals include:
 * Understanding how to create a sketch for a revolve.
 * Learning how to make use of the mirroring and circular patterns tools, both as a sketch and as a feature.
 * Learning how to create planes, at different angles.